Rosemary essential oil, is a powerful healing herb.

 Ceramides are often found in high concentrations in a youthful skin, but as we age these levels reduce quite significantly.
 Ursolic acid promoted the ceramides, helping to fight premature ageing and extremely dry skin.

 It is thought that ursolic acid helps to increase collagen, by encouraging the production of fibroblast cells in the skins lower layers of the dermis, the cells responsible for creating collagen and elastin.

-Claims that Rosemary extract is in a product, isn’t the same as using a potent and purified form of Ursolic Acid, which is derived from Rosemary.
+Claims that rosemary essential oil or it’s extract is in a product, is not the same as using a potent and purified form of ursolic acid, which is derived from rosemary.